 A thick, creamy, refreshing peach smoothie is perfect for summer sipping!
 It’s made with just 4 simple and flexible ingredients, including Greek yogurt, and frozen fruit, then sweetened with a bit of honey!

 Table of Contents

 This peach smoothie recipe has the creamy texture of a milkshake, but instead of loading it up with calories and sugar, we’re using a delicious combination of frozen peaches and bananas that are thickened with Greek yogurt and naturally sweetened with honey!

 A refreshing smoothie can be as healthy or indulgent as you make it.
-For example, making your peach smoothie with dairy or dairy-free, using a different combination of fruit, making it as thin or as thick as you’d like.
+For example, making your peach smoothie with dairy or dairy-free milk, using a different combination of fruit, and making it as thin or as thick as you’d like are all great options.
 The options are endless!

 Why We Love This Smoothie with Peaches

 Making a peach smoothie will put a smile on your face!
 Peaches are so fresh, sweet, and delicious.
 Drinking this smoothie has health benefits, easy to make, and can be versatile.

 - Quick and easy.
 Whip up this easy peach smoothie in a couple of minutes and enjoy it for breakfast, brunch, snack, or treat!

 - Flexible.
 This peach banana smoothie is just one of many healthy smoothie recipes that can be made exactly as written or tweaked to adjust to your preferences.

 - Delicious!
 The combination of peach and banana is sweet, creamy, and so tasty.
 Of course, you can play around with the ingredients and it will still taste great!